Motherhood penalty: Effects

 The effects of motherhood penalty can be more or less severe on a mother depending on the variables of how old the mother is and also how many children the mother is raising.
 Younger mothers who are just entering the workforce may suffer more severe consequences than older mothers who have already contributed to the workforce.
 Women who have more children are also more likely to have to sacrifice more in their work lives and therefore leave themselves open to suffer greater career setbacks related to the motherhood penalty.
-The motherhood penalty can cause an negative impact of working women's health due to their expectation to be the primary caregiver at home for their children and the stress of proving themselves as dedicated at work and producing quality work.
+The motherhood penalty can cause a negative impact of working women's health due to their expectation to be the primary caregiver at home for their children and the stress of proving themselves as dedicated at work and producing quality work.
 The motherhood penalty describes how mothers suffer severe wage and hiring disadvantages in the workplace.
 The status of motherhood has important ramifications on hiring, promotion, and salary processes.
 Depending on their status, studies have found that under the age of 35, the wage gap between mothers and non-mothers was even larger than the wage gap between men and women.